 Caitlin Connell advises clients on real estate transactions, with a focus on commercial leasing, purchase and sale agreements, and wine industry acquisitions and contracts.
 She negotiates and drafts purchase and sale agreements, leases, licenses, easements, property management agreements, and service contracts for clients in the tech, bioscience, retail, hospitality, and wine industries, as well as cultural and educational campuses.
 Caitlin administers the due diligence and closing of real estate acquisitions and dispositions, including multi-family and mixed-used projects, wineries, agricultural land, and undeveloped land.
 She represents and advises landlords and tenants regarding leasing, assignment, subleasing, property management, relations, defaults, disputes, and early termination.
 She also has significant experience facilitating real estate backed financing transactions.
-Caitlin earned her J.D. from the University of California, Hastings College of the Law, where she contributed to the UC Hastings Constitutional Law Quarterly and was President of the UC Hastings Association of Students for Kids.
+Caitlin earned her J.D. from the University of California College of Law, San Francisco, where she contributed to the UC Hastings Constitutional Law Quarterly and was President of the UC Hastings Association of Students for Kids.
 She earned her B.A. in Political Science and Sociology from the University of California, Los Angeles.

 Eric Hieber, Real Estate.